-In this way, the video observation tool can facilitate low-stakes but highimpact conversations around strengths, areas for improvement, and strategies to try in the classroom.
+The video observation tool can facilitate low-stakes but high-impact conversations around strengths, areas for improvement, and strategies to try in the classroom.
 Such tools can also help save time by reducing (but not replacing) in-person lesson observation.